 Join the Crushing On Crushing Krisis mailing list for a notice whenever this page is updated with new collections – plus, a not-more-than-weekly ping about new comics content.

-Marvel collected Exiles into large “Ultimate Collection” books; six volumes cover the entire series.
+Marvel collected this series into large “Ultimate Collection” books; six volumes cover the entire run.
 At discounted online prices these represent the most affordable away to collect the series.

 #1-19: Exiles Ultimate Collection Book 1 (ISBN 0-7851-3887-0)